team-vision2020/final-update-md/main.md

 $$ \text{63000 images} \times 0.1 = 6300$$

+For filter identification, we further subdivide each image in the testing and validation set to

-Each image have an associated 7-dimensional one-hot vector that serves as its label depending on which filter has been applied to it.
+ have an associated 7-dimensional one-hot vector that serves as its label depending on which filter has been applied to it.

 For filter identification, these images are further